hemingcui/xtern_with_paxos/readme.txt

 EXPORT = MR_NUMPROCS=16 MR_NUMTHREADS=16 MR_L1CACHESIZE=524288
 GZIP = histogram.tar.gz

-*** NOTE: regarding the number of threads you should use in your cfg files: we used 24-core machines in our SOSP '13 Parrot evaluation and we used as many as cores to measure the overhead at peak performance of the programs.
+*** NOTE: regarding the number of threads you should use in your evaluation: we used 24-core machines in our SOSP '13 Parrot evaluation and we used as many as cores to measure the overhead at peak performance of the programs.
 If your machines have fewer cores (e.g., 4-core), you should change the number of threads in